Annual Conference

 Allowable formats include:

-These sessions are offered as extra-cost events before the beginning of the annual conference proper.
-Preconference sessions focus on teaching content that is actionable and provides tools, information, and knowledge that can be applied by attendees in their own work.
+These sessions are offered as extra-cost events before or after the annual conference’s standard programming.
+Pre- and post-conference workshops focus on teaching content that is actionable and provides tools, information, and knowledge that can be applied by attendees in their own work.
+These sessions can vary in length and, if accepted, may be grouped into a series with similar presentations.
+This format may be ideal for actionable content that goes into more depth than a 60-minute workshop allows.
 These submissions will not be anonymized for the peer review process.
-These sessions can run anywhere between two and three and a half hours.

 Debates

-The 75-minute debate session provides an opportunity to present opposing views on a topic.
-Sessions must include a moderator to introduce the topic and up to three other presenters, each presenting alternative approaches or views to the topic.
-Proposal abstracts should include the topic to be debated, the structure of the debate, descriptions of the major points likely to be argued by each presenter, and the general qualifications of each presenter (without compromising anonymity) to ensure a fair debate.
-You are required to list one primary presenter and at least one co-presenter; you must indicate which panelist will serve as a moderator.
-Presenters must incorporate at least 15 minutes for audience interaction, questions, and response.
+These sessions provide an opportunity to present opposing views about a topic.
+Debates are limited to 4 presenters.
+One presenter will serve as a moderator to introduce the issue/topic and the other presenters, each presenting alternative approaches or views to the issue/topic.
+Proposal abstract should include the issue/topic to be debated, the structure of the debate, descriptions of the major points likely to be argued by each presenter, and the general qualifications of each presenter (without compromising anonymity) to ensure a fair debate.
+You are required to list at least two presenters; you must indicate which panelist will serve as a moderator.
+Debates are 60 minutes, and presenters must incorporate at least 15 minutes for audience interaction, questions, and response.

 Flash Presentations

-In each flash presentation, one individual will have 5 minutes to present three slides: one with a title and their name and institution, a second with key points on a work-in-progress or a completed project, and a third with a bibliography.
-Each 75-minute session will include presentations by up to 10 individuals, concluding with a period for individual conversations with the presenters.
-Members of the ASBH Board of Directors and Program Committee will moderate presentations, transitions between speakers, and interactions with the audience.
+In this “flash” presentation format, one individual will have 5 minutes to present 3 slides: one with a title and their name and institution, a second with key points on a work-in-progress or a completed project, and a third with a bibliography.
+Each 60-minute session will include presentations by up to 8 individuals, followed by a period for individual conversations with each presenter.
+Members of the ASBH Board of Directors will moderate presentations, transitions between speakers, and interactions with the audience.
 This format may be especially appropriate for projects that might otherwise be presented on a traditional poster.

 Topic Categories